aws-neuron/aws-neuron-sdk/neuron-customops/index.rst

 .. note::

-        Neuron Custom C++ Operators feature is available only starting from second generation of NeuronCore (NeuronCore-v2)
+        Neuron Custom C++ Operators feature is currently supported on NeuronCore-v2 architecture only, which is found in Trainium (Trn1) and second-generation Inferentia (Inf2) chips.

 .. toctree::